mashcode/newslynx-core/README.md

 ```
 ## Framework:

-Data will be polled from various sources using this basic straegy:
+Data will be polled from various sources using this basic strategy:

 1. Store unique identifiers of every thing we poll for each
    organization, including these source types: